COVID-19 Guidances and Resources

-Get free at-home COVID-19 tests: Every home in the U.S. is eligible to order 2 sets of 4 free at-home tests.
-If you already ordered your first set, order a second today.
+Get free at-home COVID-19 tests: Every home in the U.S. is eligible to order three sets of 4 free at-home tests.
+If you already ordered your first or second set, order a third today.
 Order online at covid.gov/tests or call 800-232-0233.

 Insurance Reimbursement for At-Home COVID-19 Tests: If you have health insurance through an employer or Marketplace, your insurance will pay you back for 8 at-home tests each month for each person on your plan.